 Completeness | Clearly answers both 'what' (Microsoft Teams MCP integration for notifications and bi-directional communication) and 'when' (explicit 'Use when agents need to post progress updates, request approvals, or read user responses via Teams channels and chats'). | 3 / 3 |

-Trigger Term Quality | Includes strong natural keywords users would say: 'Microsoft Teams', 'Teams', 'notifications', 'approvals', 'channels', 'chats', 'progress updates', 'MCP'.
-These cover the main terms a user or agent would use when needing this capability. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'Microsoft Teams', 'Teams', 'notifications', 'approvals', 'channels', 'chats', 'progress updates'.
+Covers both the platform name and common use-case terms.
+'MCP integration' is slightly technical but appropriate for the audience. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive — targets specifically Microsoft Teams as the platform, MCP as the integration type, and agent-to-human communication as the use case.
+Distinctiveness Conflict Risk | Highly distinctive — specifically targets Microsoft Teams as the platform, MCP as the integration type, and agent-to-human communication as the use case.
 Unlikely to conflict with other skills like Slack integrations or general notification skills. | 3 / 3 |

 Total | 12 / 12 Passed |